This article is sponsored by CitizenM.

 We're all for being sociable, but can someone just reserve us a front row seat, hand us a bottle of wine and a plateful of snacks and leave us alone to people-watch for hours on end?

 Look east to the skyscrapers of the City, west to central London... or down for views straight into the courtyard of Somerset House.
-Radio Rooftop, above the ME London hotel, has undergone several transformations in recent years, but it's finally found its mojo as a rather hip year-round hangout.
+Radio Rooftop, above the ME London hotel, has undergone several transformations in recent years — but it's finally found its mojo as a hip year-round hangout.

-These days, food is as much of a priority as drinks are, with an impressive menu running through breakfast, brunch, afternoon tea and all-day dining.
-Dress code is 'smart and glamourous', and the drinks menu depends on what the current pop-up is — for winter 2018, Grey Goose Vodka cocktails were the speciality, served up in a Nordic-style winter hideaway.
+These days, food is as much of a priority as drinks, with an impressive menu running through breakfast, brunch, afternoon tea and all-day dining.
+Dress code is 'smart and glamorous', and the drinks menu varies from season to season, with smokey winter warmers prevalent in the chillier months.
+Champagne features heavily, though the venue also has a decent range of no- and low-alcohol cocktails too.

-For the WOW factor, head up to Madison.
-It's located on the eighth floor, above One New Change shopping centre and offices, which doesn't sound all that romantic, but the views are impressive (it'd make for an epic first date venue).
-You're practically nose to nose with the dome of St Paul's Cathedral, meaning you're not just gazing out at the London skyline... you're in it.
+For some serious WOW factor, head up to Madison.
+It's located on the eighth floor, above One New Change shopping centre and offices.
+Maybe that doesn't sound all that romantic, but the views are impressive (it'd make for an epic first date venue).
+You're practically nose-to-nose with the dome of St Paul's Cathedral, meaning you're not just gazing out at the London skyline... you're in it.

-The vibe is a chilled out one, with comfy sofas and low tables that wouldn't look out of place in an Ibiza beach bar.
+The vibe is chilled, with comfy sofas and low tables that wouldn't look out of place in an Ibiza beach bar.
 The bar and seating area is covered, but the terrace area with the best views is open to the elements, making summer the optimum time to visit.
-Be warned though, in peak months, you'll be queueing even to get in the lift.
+Be warned though, in peak months, you'll be queuing even to get in the lift.
+Live DJs and musicians are a regular occurrence, and look out for bottomless brunches scheduled some weekends of the year.

 Of course, you *could* come up here during the day and visit the roof terrace for free, but then you wouldn't have a cocktail in you hand, would you?